Hurricane Erick: Mexico

+When Hurricane Erick struck southern Mexico, it produced a variety of impacts.
+In Puerto Ángel, a peak storm surge of 1.05 ft (32 cm) were recorded.
+Additional gauges farther east measured slightly lower values, with peak surges of 0.66 ft (20 cm) at Huatulco and 0.72 ft (22 cm) at Salina Cruz.
+To the west, the tide gauge at Acapulco recorded a peak storm surge of 0.33 ft (10 cm).
+Heavy rainfall associated with Hurricane Erick caused widespread flooding and landslides in Oaxaca and Guerrero, with some areas receiving in excess of 10 inches (250 mm) of rain.
+The peak storm total rainfall during Erick occurred in Presidente Benito Juarez, Oaxaca, where 14.13 inches (359 mm) of rainfall was recorded.
+El Marques, also in Oaxaca, recorded a storm total rainfall amount of 14.05 inches (356.9 mm).
+The highest measured wind gust in Mexico associated with Erick was 50 kn at Puerto Ángel.

 Waves along Mexico's Pacific coast were 10 m high.
-In Oaxaca, Erick dropped heavy rainfall that produced mudslides that damaged several homes and schools, closed highways, and injured one person.
+In Oaxaca, Erick produced mudslides that injured one person.
+The mudslides damaged several homes and schools, and closed highways.
 Around 200 residents were evacuated due to flooding in Pinotepa Nacional.
-Street flooding stalled vehicles in Salina Cruz, and at least 30,000 people in Puerto Escondido were left without electricity or cellphone coverage when Erick made landfall.
+Street flooding stalled vehicles in Salina Cruz.
+At least 30,000 people in Puerto Escondido were left without electricity or cellphone coverage when Erick made landfall.
 In Juchitán de Zaragoza, river flooding affected thousands of homes.
-In total, 276,885 customers lost power.
-Losses in Oaxaca reached Mex2 billion (US$119 million), with losses from papaya crops reaching Mex210 million (US$11.6 million) alone.
-The government allocated Mex19.5 billion (US$1.07 billion) to address the damage caused by the storm.
+Losses in Oaxaca reached Mex$2 billion (US$119 million).

 In Guerrero, approximately 50 houses were damaged in Punta Maldonado.
 High winds damaged homes and businesses in communities near Laguna de Corralero.
 In Ometepec, roofs were detached from homes and a building toppled onto a vehicle.
 Several communities in the municipality of Ometepec were isolated by landslides.
 The Universidad Autónoma de Guerrero reported damages exceeding $1.6 million.
 In Acapulco, trees and powerlines were downed.
-Telephone service and all electricity was knocked out for most residents.
+Telephone service and all electricity were knocked out for most residents.
 Erick's rainfall caused flooding and damage along highways and dirt roads.
 A tunnel along the Mitla-Tehuantepec highway collapsed due to heavy rains.
 The Las Nutrias and Los Perros Rivers overflowed, affecting thousands of houses in Juchitán de Zaragoza.
 A child drowned in San Marcos, Guerrero, while a man was electrocuted in San Pedro Pochutla, Oaxaca, during debris removal following Erick's landfall.
 Over 90 dogs lost during Erick in Puerto Escondido were brought into a shelter.
-Total losses in Guerrero reached Mex2.086 billion (US$113.6 million), with about 6,300 hectares crops affected.
-Losses in Acapulco reaching Mex2.052 billion (US$112 million) while losses in the Costa Chica region totaled to Mex29 million (US$1.6 million).
-As Erick approached the coast, 250 mm (9.84 in) of rain fell in both states.
-In Oaxaca and Guerrero, Erick damaged or destroyed 42,552 homes, 468 schools, 1,665 km of federal highways, 1,243 km of state roads, 8 bridges, and 1 tunnel.
+Total losses in Guerrero reached Mex$2.086 billion (US$113.6 million).
+Losses in Acapulco reached Mex$2.052 billion (US$112 million) while losses in the Costa Chica region totaled to Mex$29 million (US$1.6 million).
+In Oaxaca and Guerrero, Erick damaged or destroyed 42,552 homes, 468 schools, 1035 mi of federal highways, 772 mi of state roads, 8 bridges, and 1 tunnel.
+In total, 276,885 customers lost power.